Class 3 Year 4 & 5 Autumn 1 2018.

-Homework will be set weekly and sent home in the child’s homework folder.
-Spellings will be written in their Spelling books and should be regularly practised at home, using strategies such as look, cover, write, check and writing them in interesting sentences.
-Homework will be relevant to the learning done in class and it is important that it is completed on time.
+Homework will be set weekly and sent home in the child’s homework book on a Friday.
+It is due back in the following Wednesday.
+Please ensure homework is completed as it supports the learning we do in class.
 Homework may be in the form of a sheet which supports class learning, recapping something, trying something new, or it may be a research project, where a child is asked to work independently to produce a piece of work.
 Spellings will also be stuck in their homework books and should be regularly practised at home, using a variety of strategies.
 If you would like help on various strategies you can use to support this then please see either myself or Mr Barnes.

-If you have any concerns or would like to talk to me, please feel free to arrange a time with me or catch me after school.
+Finally, if you have any concerns at all or would like to talk to me, please feel free to arrange a meeting or drop in after school.